abhjha1997/PLL_RVMYTH-Interface-/README.md

                                         lastedge = $realtime;
                                          end
                                         endmodule

-## Integration of PLL and rvmyth core:
-Using the Clock Pin the the PLL and the RVMYTH is connected and the functionality of the code is verified by the testbench.
+The Testbench for the PLL is given below:

                                 module vsdminisoc (
                                 output wire OUT,